PAY GUIDE

 Electrician Salary Benchmarking UK 2026: JIB Pay Rates Guide

-JIB national grade rates for 2026, apprentice pay by year, London weighting, regional variations, shift allowances, hazard money, and a step-by-step guide to benchmarking your pay and negotiating a rise.
+JIB national grade rates effective 5 January 2026, apprentice pay by stage, London Zone rates, regional variations, shift allowances, hazard money, and a step-by-step guide to benchmarking your pay and negotiating a rise.

 What is the average UK electrician salary in 2026?